farhan-syah/unsloth-finetuning/README.md

 **Solution:** The pipeline will automatically fall back to xformers, which provides stable performance with approximately 10% slower training speed.

 For more troubleshooting, see [docs/FAQ.md](docs/FAQ.md) and [docs/TRAINING.md](docs/TRAINING.md).

+## 🔮 Future Enhancements

+Planned improvements to make the pipeline even better:

+- ✅ **YAML Configuration** - DONE!
+Training params now in shareable YAML files (`training_params.yaml`, `quick_test.yaml`)
+- **Multi-GPU Support** - Distributed training across multiple GPUs for faster training on large datasets
+- **Experiment Tracking** - Enhanced integration with Weights & Biases or MLflow for better training monitoring
+- **Automated Hyperparameter Search** - Grid search or Bayesian optimization to automatically find the best hyperparameters

+Suggestions and contributions are welcome!
+Feel free to open an issue or discussion.

 ## 🤝 Contributing